laninsky/beetles/hydrophiloidea_analyses/README.md

 module load RAxML/8.2.12-gimkl-2020a
 raxmlHPC-PTHREADS-SSE3 -s 70perc_raxml.phylip -n run2 -m GTRCATI -f a -N 100 -x $RANDOM -p $RANDOM -T 12
 ```
+Following runs, downloaded RAxML_bipartitions file for each run and checked for topological convergence.
+After confirming this, run with the best likelihood (as presented in RAxML_info) used as representative tree.

 Installing exabayes
 ```